 Cover the pot in plastic, either by placing plastic wrap over the top of the pot or by placing the whole pot in a plastic bag.
 It is important that the plastic does not touch the cuttings, so you may want to prop the plastic away from the cuttings with sticks.
 The plastic helps to hold in humidity, which increases the success rate of propagating wisteria from cuttings.

 Place the pot ofwisteria cuttings in a place where they will receive bright, indirect light.
 Check the soil frequently and water when dry to the touch.
-The cuttings should be rooted in about 4-6 weeks.
+The cuttings should be rooted in about four to six weeks.

 Growing wisteria from cuttings is easy when you know how to propagate wisteria correctly.